US senators want Turkey sanctioned over Russia missile system

 US lawmakers’ anger toward Turkey deepened after Ankara crossed into Syria for an offensive against Kurdish militias that had helped US forces combat Daesh militants.

-Normally an ardent defender of fellow-Republican Trump, Graham and some others in his party have been harshly critical of the president’s decision to withdraw troops from northeastern Syria, paving the way for the Turkish move against Kurdish fighters.
+Asked if that meant his patience with Turkey had worn thin, Risch told reporters that that had happened a while ago.

-Van Hollen and Graham have been among the most vocal senators calling for Washington to push back against Turkey.
+An aide said the Foreign Relations Committee would consider the bill, co-sponsored by Risch and Senator Bob Menendez, the committee’s top Democrat, on Wednesday.

-READ: Turkey says Russian S-400s will not be integrated into NATO systems
+Normally ardent defenders of fellow-Republican Trump, Graham and some other party members have been harshly critical of the president’s decision to withdraw troops from northeastern Syria, paving the way for the Turkish move against Kurdish fighters.

-The State Department did not immediately respond to a request for comment on the letter.
-Pompeo said on November 26 that Turkey carrying out tests on the Russian defense system was “concerning,” and that talks to resolve the issue were still underway.
+The State Department did not respond to a request for comment.
+Pompeo said on Nov.
+26 that Turkey carrying out tests on the Russian system was “concerning,” and that talks to resolve the issue were still underway.

-The same day, the head of Russia’s state arms exporter, Rosoboronexport, was cited as saying that Moscow hoped to seal a deal to supply Turkey with more S-400 missile systems in the first half of 2020.
+The same day, Russia’s state arms exporter Rosoboronexport was cited as saying Moscow hoped to seal a deal to supply Turkey with more S-400 missile systems in the first half of 2020.